thegraphnetwork/GRAPHnetEpiApp/envsetup/README.md

-# Host configuration files
+# Host Configuration files
 Some basic configuration files are stored in this directory and must be applied on the host on deploy

-## Firewall configuration
+## Firewall Configuration
 Make sure that `ufw` firewall configuration program is  installed.

 Run the configuration script below which will turn on the firewal, blocking up all connection except the ones required by EpigraphHub